-Туре Code Fundamentals of Management L-T-P Credits Marks HS BTBS-T-HS-022 i unuamentais oi management 3-0-0 3 100 •
+Type Code Fundamentals of Management L-T-P Credits Marks HS BTBS-T-HS-022 Tundamentals of Management 3-0-0 3 100

-Objectives The objective of this course is to provide basic knowledge on management of business, finance, marketing, and human resources, which will help the students to grow from a team player to a good manager in an enterprise to grow none a team player to a good manager in an enterprise.
+Objectives The objective of this course is to provide basic knowledge on management of business, finance, marketing, and human resources, which will help the students to grow from a team player to a good manager in an enterprise.
 Pre-Requisites General knowledge of any organization and its operations is sufficient.
 Teaching Scheme Regular classroom lectures with use of ICT as needed.
 Each session is planned to be interactive with real-life examples.

-Te eacher's Assessme nt Written A Total
+T eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term IUtal
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100

-Module-# Topics Hours Module-1 Concepts of Management : Management as an art or science, the process of management, managerial skills, good managers are born, not made, management is concerned with ideas, things and people, inducing workers to put in their best, levels and types of management, evolution of management thought, managerial environment.
+Module-# Topics Hours Module-1 Concepts of Management: Management as an art or science, the process of management, managerial skills, good managers are born, not made, management is concerned with ideas, things and people, inducing workers to put in their best, levels and types of management, evolution of management thought, managerial environment.
 8 Hours Module-2 Functions of Management : Planning and its features and process, types of plan, effective planning, Organizing and its process, formal and informal organization, directing and its elements, staffing and functions, controlling & its features and process, tools of controlling.
-6 Hours Module-3 Marketing Function : Modern concepts of marketing, marketing vs. selling, functional classification of marketing, functions of marketing management, marketing process; Marketing Mix: product and types of product, product life cycle, development of a new product, price, factors affecting price, pricing strategies; Distribution channel: role and functions, selection of a distribution channel, promotion and types of promotion, developing an advertising campaign, promotional strategies.
+6 Hours Module-3 Marketing Function: Modern concepts of marketing, marketing vs. selling, functional classification of marketing, functions of marketing management, marketing process; Marketing Mix: product and types of product, product life cycle, development of a new product, price, factors affecting price, pricing strategies; Distribution channel: role and functions, selection of a distribution channel, promotion and types of promotion, developing an advertising campaign, promotional strategies.
 12 Hours Module-4 Financial Function : Scope and objectives, financial functions, sources of finance, project appraisal, tools of financial decisions making, overview of working capital.
-6 Hours Module-5 HRM Function : Human Resource Management, Human Resource Development, importance of HRM, overview of job Analysis, job description, job specification, labour turnover; Manpower planning, recruitment, selection, induction, training and development, placement, wage and salary administration, performance appraisal, grievance handling, welfare aspects.
+6 Hours Module-5 HRM Function: Human Resource Management, Human Resource Development, importance of HRM, overview of job Analysis, job description, job specification, labour turnover; Manpower planning, recruitment, selection, induction, training and development, placement, wage and salary administration, performance appraisal, grievance handling, welfare aspects.
 10 Hours Total 42 Hours

 T1.
-S. A. Sherlekar and V. S. Sherlekar, Modern Business Organization & Management, 4th Edition, Himalaya Publishing House, 2018.
+S. A. Sherlekar and V. S. Sherlekar, Modern Business Organization & Management, 4^{th} Edition, Himalaya Publishing House, 2018.